PredictiveMovement/digital-twin/README.md

-# A Digital Twin for transport systems
+# A Digital Twin for Telge Återvinning

 ## Quick start